-- 1. Receive and consider the consolidated financial statements of the Corporation for the fiscal year ended December 31, 2022 and the auditor's report thereon; - 2.
-Elect directors; - 3.
+- 1. Receive and consider the consolidated financial statements of the Corporation for the fiscal year ended December 31, 2024, and the auditor's report thereon; - Elect directors; - 3.
 Appoint the auditor of the Corporation and authorize the directors to fix its remuneration; and - 4.
 Transact such other business as may properly be brought before the meeting.

-Only persons registered as shareholders on the records of the Corporation as of the close of business on May 8, 2023 are entitled to receive notice of, and to vote or act at, the Meeting.
+Only persons registered as shareholders on the records of the Corporation as of the close of business on May 2, 2025, are entitled to receive notice of, and to vote or act at, the Meeting.
 No person who becomes a shareholder after that date will be entitled to vote or act at the Meeting or any adjournment thereof.

-In light of ongoing public health concerns, the Corporation is requesting that shareholders not attend the Meeting in person.
-The Meeting will be available by way of telephone conference call (toll-free) at 1-866-365-4406 - access code 3616167, and the Corporation asks all shareholders to participate in that manner.
-Shareholders participating in the telephone conference call will not able to vote at the Meeting, but will be able to ask questions by submitting them via email to info@globexmining.com at least 48 hours prior to the Meeting.
+The Corporation is requesting that shareholders not attend the Meeting in person.
+The Meeting will be available by way of telephone conference telephone conference call at +1 647-749-9360 - Phone conference ID: 975 134 720#, and the Corporation asks all shareholders to participate in that manner.
+Shareholders participating in the telephone conference call will not be able to vote at the Meeting, but will be able to ask questions by submitting them via email to info@globexmining.com at least 48 hours prior to the Meeting.

 Please vote your shares prior to the Meeting by returning your proxy form or voting instruction form, voting online or using the toll-free telephone number set out on the proxy or voting instruction form.
-Proxies to be used at the Meeting must be deposited with the Corporation's transfer agent, Computershare Investor Services Inc. (Attention: Proxy Department), 100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1, no later than 5:00 p.m. (eastern time) on June 20, 2023, or with the Secretary of the Corporation before the commencement of the Meeting or at any adjournment thereof.
+Proxies to be used at the Meeting must be deposited with the Corporation's transfer agent, Computershare Investor Services Inc. (Attention: Proxy Department), 100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1, no later than 5:00 p.m. (eastern time) on June 16, 2025, or with the Secretary of the Corporation before the commencement of the Meeting or at any adjournment thereof.

-DATED at Toronto, Ontario May 8, 2023
+DATED at Toronto, Ontario May 5, 2025